 That was the theme that inspired and drove my writing of Seeking the Sacred, a book that addresses directly the yearnings that most have to understand life in its depth and unity, and to find ways to live that in the small, modest gestures of life, as well as the most significant choices and decisions.

 Spirituality is the connective currency here.
-It’s a vision of life that emerges from valuing all of life – and our own gift of life.
-It is cultivated when we take seriously that through our attitudes and behaviour we are influencing “the world”, as well as being influenced by it.
-And that our choices matter.
+Spirituality is a vision of life that emerges from valuing all of life – and our own gift of life.
+It is cultivated when we take seriously that our choices matter.
 It is a vision of life that allows us to be love’s instrument, that calls us to maturity, self-responsibility and care for others.
 And to constantly renewing compassion, self-confidence, appreciation, gratitude and joy.
 Perhaps most significantly of all, this universal spirituality knows no boundaries, has no favourites, is infinite in its generosity.
 And arises wherever the human heart welcomes it.

 This article is copyright.